seamplex/feenox/README4hackers.md

 Unlike these other FEA tools, FeenoX provides...

- * a ready-to-run executable (which uses Autotools and friends to compile) that reads the problem to be solved at run time (i.e. it is a **program** not a _library_) designed an implemented following the Unix programming philosophy:
+ * a [ready-to-run executable](https://www.seamplex.com/feenox/doc/sds.html#sec:execution) (which uses Autotools and friends to compile) that [reads the problem to be solved from an input file](https://www.seamplex.com/feenox/doc/sds.html#sec:input) at run time (i.e. it is a program not a library) designed an implemented following the [Unix programming philosophy](https://www.seamplex.com/feenox/doc/sds.html#sec:unix):

    ```terminal
    $ feenox